OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/fast-routing-convergence.rst

 |image1|

-Starting with Release 2008, Tungsten Fabric supports fast convergence.
+Starting with Release 2008, OpenSDN supports fast convergence.
 The fast convergence feature reduces the convergence time in case of an overlay end point failure.
-The TF control plane responds to the changes in the underlay network and then takes action to achieve convergence quickly, reducing convergence time that would have taken in a typical scenario where control plane depends on BGP hold time expiration.
+The OpenSDN control plane responds to the changes in the underlay network and then takes action to achieve convergence quickly, reducing convergence time that would have taken in a typical scenario where control plane depends on BGP hold time expiration.
 Typically, the spines come to know of any tunnel end point failures through the BFD or the link down protocols.
-With the fast convergence feature, the spine propagates this information to the Tungsten Fabric Controller and removes the tunnel end point from the control node through a routing table update.
+With the fast convergence feature, the spine propagates this information to the OpenSDN Controller and removes the tunnel end point from the control node through a routing table update.
 The control node recognizes this as a tunnel end point failure and initiates routing convergence.
 To respond to northbound failures (gateway failure), the control node performs a